cltrudeau/django-bstrap-modals/docs/bsmodals.rst

         Optional function to be called when the server responds to the post.
         Callback takes a parameter containing the JSON response.
     :param object text:
-        Optional dictionary mapping element ids to text content.
-Each element within the dialog that has the id given in the key (without the "#") has ``.text(value)`` called on it.
+        Optional dictionary mapping a CSS selector to text content.
+Each element within the dialog that matches the selector in a key has ``.text(value)`` called on it.
 This allows you to quickly populate paragraphs, textareas or any other HTML with children

     :param object values:
-        Optional dictionary mapping element ids to content.
-Each element within the dialog that has the id given in the key (without the "#") has ``.val(value)`` called on it.
+        Optional dictionary mapping a CSS selector to content.
+Each element within the dialog that matches the selector in a key has ``.val(value)`` called on it.
 This allows you to quickly populate input tags inside of the dialog box.

     :param bool clear_on_success:
+        Optional value that when false stops the values in the form being cleared after a successful submission.
+Defaults to true.

 The Python ``handle_form()`` helper function can be used to validate the form and properly construct the JSON needed to be passed back to the form dialog.